skip to Main Content

 What is a Co-Ownership Agreement?

-A co-ownership agreement is a type of contract often used by two or more people who buy an asset together, often a house or piece of land.
+Two or more people often use a co-ownership agreement when they buy an asset together, like a house or land.
 It details the rights and responsibilities of each owner of the property, governing anything from the business relationship between the partners to the day-to-day management of the property.
 For those hoping to invest in real estate, accessing funds for a down payment and getting financing can be a major obstacle to breaking into the market, and a co-ownership arrangement can make home ownership more affordable.
 For this reason, it’s increasingly common for people to purchase real estate with a family member or business partner.
-If you are considering making a purchase of a shared asset with another individual, it’s important to create a co-ownership agreement to protect yourself, your investment partner, and your property.
+If you are considering purchasing a shared asset, a co-ownership agreement can protect your, your investment partner, and your property.

 How Do Co-Ownership Agreements Work?

 Co-ownership agreements will usually include details of the purchase, providing a record of who spent what on the property, preventing confusion should there be a legal dispute over the property in the future.
-They will also specify how the property is to be managed in detail.
+They also describes in detail how the owners wish to manage the property.
 The co-ownership agreement legally binds the co-owners to perform the duties set out for them in the agreement, and if either owner breaches their responsibility, the other partner can hold them liable for the consequences of the breach.

 • The size of share in the property each individual owner is entitled to (usually based on the initial monetary contribution of each partner);